Chart Color Schemes

 Eglinton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Eglinton, as per the latest Census, consisted of 98.2% houses and 1.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's 86.1% houses and 13.9% other dwellings.
-Home ownership in Eglinton stood at 31.6%, with mortgaged dwellings at 47.7% and rented ones at 20.8%.
+Eglinton's dwelling structure, as per the latest Census, consisted of 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 86.1% houses and 13.9% other dwellings.
+Home ownership in Eglinton was at 31.6%, with mortgaged dwellings at 47.7% and rented ones at 20.8%.
 The median monthly mortgage repayment was $1,805, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Eglinton was $415, compared to Non-Metro NSW's $315.
-Nationally, Eglinton's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.
+The median weekly rent in Eglinton was $415, compared to Non-Metro NSW's $315.
+Nationally, Eglinton's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $415 compared to the national figure of $375.

 Frequently Asked Questions - Housing